 Tools for Critical Reflection

 As demonstrated, the practice of critical reflection is a process.
-However, of the research that I have reviewed, there does not currently seem to be a single best method or practice for its exercise.
-Regardless, any chosen method requires taking some extra time for deep thought and strategic mindfulness following the four steps previously provided.
-And if done correctly, it is an on-going practice.
+However, of the research I have reviewed, there does not currently seem to be a single best method or practice for its exercise.
+Regardless, any chosen method requires taking some extra time for deep thought and strategic mindfulness, following the four steps previously provided.
+And if done correctly, it is an ongoing practice.

 There are plenty of tools that can be utilized for critical reflection.
 Arguably, the simplest and easiest is just exploring your thoughts in journals or notebooks by answering open-ended questions.
 While seemingly infinite, some appropriate questions might include: What did I learn from this experience?
 What types of bias can I identify in myself about this situation?
 How can I apply this information moving forward?
 What are some of the reasons that I agree or disagree?
 Are these good enough reasons?
 Is there information that contradicts my belief on this matter?
 What parts of the contrasting information are valid?
 What parts of the information I trust are likely invalid, and why?
 And finally, what else could or should I learn about the subject to have a better understanding?

 With the answers provided by such questions, one can gain a stronger perspective regarding the subject.
-As such, that person would then be in a stronger position regarding their decision-making because they would have a more robust view and understanding of the topic or situation at hand.
-Better information and perspective will undoubtedly increase the odds of making better decisions, and that is why such exercises are critical for leaders.
+As such, that person would be in a stronger position regarding their decision-making because they would have a more robust view and understanding of the topic or situation.
+Better information and perspective will undoubtedly increase the odds of making better decisions, which is why such exercises are critical for leaders.

 It boils down to a simple equation.
 Leaders are in the business of making decisions.
 Sound decisions require exceptional knowledge, understanding, and accurate perspectives.
 These can be achieved through transformational learning, with critical reflection being a primary focus.
-For leaders, critical reflection is essential because it allows us to establish deeper meaning and understanding about what we have learned, which ultimately allows leaders to make better decisions.
+Critical reflection is essential for leaders because it allows us to establish a deeper meaning and understanding of what we have learned, which will ultimately enable leaders to make better decisions.

 Did you enjoy this article?
 Then you might also like my article titled: Beware of Self-Serving Bias